Kiuwan logo

 How to Incorporate Cloud-Native Development

 It’s the first step in staying competitive in the field, whether you’re a business considering cloud-native applications or a DevOps member adopting this new wave of software development techniques and models.
-It’s only a matter of time before cloud-native application development becomes the new norm with its own standardized model.
+It’s only a matter of time before cloud-native application development becomes the new norm with its standardized model.

 Bottom Line

-Taking inspiration from a ‘divide and conquer’ strategy, cloud-native at its core is really just about turning big applications and software into smaller, independent, often event-driven services and functions.
+Taking inspiration from a ‘divide and conquer’ strategy, cloud-native at its core is just about turning big applications and software into smaller, independent, often event-driven services and functions.

 Get Your FREE Demo of Kiuwan Application Security Today!